mizunashi-sh/MathTool/README.md

 Currently this tool provides the following tools:
 + Numerical Differential and Integration
 + Intetpolation
-+ Numerical Solutions og ODE
++ Numerical Solutions of ODE
 + Function Graph